 Using WAGENCY, W.A.G.E. drafted and sent a Fee Request on behalf of Decolonize This Place for $383 million to Ellen V. Futter, President of the American Museum of Natural History, as well as to other museum staff.
 This symbolic action was intended to call attention to the AMNH's prioritizing of capital investment over the urgent need to decolonize its holdings.
 October 2018.

 A text published in Blackout 0: Art Labour, at the invitation of Art Work(ers), a research project by ECAV/Ecole Cantonale d'Art du Valais, November 2017.

 The announcement of seven newly certified organizations and some post-inauguration thoughts on why art institutions must confront both racial and economic justice.
 Circulated on February 13, 2017.

 An update on the development of WAGENCY, posted on wageforwork.com on January 19, 2017.

 Written for and presented at Wages of Whiteness in the Art Economy, a roundtable at Artists Space, NY on December 10, 2016.
 This event was co-organized by W.A.G.E. and MTL+, and included speakers Mabel Wilson, David Joselit, Amin Husain, Eva Mayhabal Davis, Nia Nottage, Sneha Ganguly, and Lise Soskolne (for W.A.G.E.).
 Moderated by Andrew Ross.

-An introduction to WAGENCY, circulated on November 21, 2016.
+An open letter to 'artist' and an introduction to WAGENCY, circulated on November 21, 2016.